Leishmaniasis

 Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucosal leishmaniasis based on the geographic area of acquisition, specific DNA probes, or analysis of cultured parasites.

 Serologic tests can help diagnose visceral leishmaniasis; high titers of antibodies to a recombinant leishmanial antigen (rk39) are present in most immunocompetent patients with visceral leishmaniasis.
-But antibodies may be absent in patients with AIDS or other immunocompromising conditions.
-Serologic tests for antileishmanial antibodies are not helpful in the diagnosis of cutaneous leishmaniasis.
+However, antibodies may be absent in patients with HIV co-infection or other immunocompromising conditions.
+Serologic tests for antileishmanial antibodies do not distinguish between active and quiescent infections because they are not sensitive or specific and are not helpful in the diagnosis of cutaneous leishmaniasis (1).
+Antibody tests are more useful in detecting visceral leishmaniasis.
+Additionally, pancytopenia, hypergammaglobulinemia with high total protein, and reduced albumin:globulin ratios may be seen in patients with visceral leishmaniasis (1).

-The leishmanin skin test that detects a delayed-type hypersensitivity response to leishmanial antigens is not available in the US.
+The leishmanin skin test that detects a delayed-type hypersensitivity response to leishmanial antigens is not available in the United States.
 It is typically positive in patients with cutaneous and mucosal leishmaniasis but negative in those with active visceral leishmaniasis.

 Treatment of Leishmaniasis

-Treatment of leishmaniasis is complicated.
-The therapeutic approach depends on the following:
+Treatment of leishmaniasis depends on many factors, including the following (1):

 • Clinical syndrome